The Gift Tax Made Simple

 - The gift doesn't reduce the $12.92 million lifetime gift tax exemption in effect for 2023 or the estate tax exemption for you or your spouse.

 If you choose to make a split gift, you need to file Form 709, and your spouse must consent to the arrangement.

 A bigger story

 This article only covers the basics of federal gift taxes.
 For more information, see IRS Publication 950: Introduction to Estate and Gift Taxes.
-See also the instructions for Form 709.
-You can find these documents on the IRS website at www.irs.gov.
+Also see the instructions for Form 709.